borgbackup/borghash/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To have little memory overhead overall, the hashtable only stores uint32_t
-indexes into separate keys and values arrays.
+indexes into separate keys and values arrays (short: kv arrays).

 A new key just gets appended to the keys array.
 The corresponding value gets
 appended to the values array.
 After that, the key and value do not change their
-index as long as they exist in the hashtable and the ht and k/v arrays are in
+index as long as they exist in the hashtable and the ht and kv arrays are in
 memory.
-Even when k/v pairs are deleted from HashTable, the k/v arrays never
+Even when kv pairs are deleted from ``HashTable``, the kv arrays never
-shrink and the indexes of other k/v pairs don't change.
+shrink and the indexes of other kv pairs don't change.

 This is because we want to have stable array indexes for the keys/values so the
 indexes can be used outside of ``HashTable`` as memory-efficient references.